review-summary/app/README.md

 ## Run the container locally

-To build the container run `make build -docker`, and to run it locally use `make run`.
+To build the container run `make docker`, and to run it locally use `make run`.

 ## Run the container on AWS EC3